University of New Mexico: Rankings

 In its list of "Best Colleges" in the U.S. for 2022, U.S. News & World Report ranked UNM as tied for 212th among national universities, tied for 107th among public universities, and tied at 90th for "Top Performers on Social Mobility".
 Several graduate programs are highly ranked nationally, including family medicine (7th), graduate clinical training (8th), nuclear engineering (14th), and primary care (16th); among the graduate programs in the top 100 nationwide are electrical engineering (63), computer engineering (69), chemical engineering (77), and physics (77).

 UNM ranks 8th in the "Military Friendly" rating, which denotes institutions that excel in accommodating, aiding, and retaining students who are military veterans.

-The University of New Mexico Model United Nations, known as World Affairs Delegation or WAD, team is one of the top ranked teams in the country, with multiple awards at several different competitions, most notably, the Harvard World Model United Competition in Geneva, Switzerland and Puebla, Mexico.
-Most recently, the team won the Diplomacy Award and The Resolution Fellowship, both in Panama City, Panama.
-They have also competed and won awards at the St. Mary's University Model Organization of American States Conference.

-Admissions
+Undergraduate admissions

-Admission to UNM is rated "selective" by U.S. News & World Report, with an acceptance rate of 65% according to The Princeton Review.
+Undergraduate admission to UNM is rated "selective" by U.S. News & World Report, with an acceptance rate of 65% according to The Princeton Review.
 For Fall 2019, the school received 12,181 freshmen applications, of which 5,973 were admitted (49.0%) and 2,594 enrolled.
 The average GPA of enrolled freshmen was 3.44, while the middle 50% range of SAT composite scores were 1000–1290, 520–640 for evidence-based reading and writing, and 520–630 for math.
 The middle 50% range of the ACT Composite score was 19–25.

 Athletics

 UNM's NCAA Division I program (FBS for football) offers 18 varsity sports.
 The teams are known as the Lobos, who compete in the Mountain West Conference.
 Two human mascots, referred to as Louie Lobo and Lucy Lobo, rouse crowds at New Mexico athletic events.
 The official school colors are cherry and silver.
 The Lobos have won national championships in skiing and cross country running.